Anas78684/Machine-Learning-Concept-Car-Price-Prediction/README.md

    cd Machine-Learning-Concept-Car-Price-Prediction
    ```

-3. Explore the provided Jupyter notebooks and Python scripts.
+3. Explore the provided Jupyter notebooks.

 4. Modify and experiment with the code for your own datasets or analyses.